Sue Lantz, B.A. M.P.A, Founder and Managing Director

 I have been leading improvement projects in various parts of the healthcare and community care system in Canada for over 20 years now.
 Through my field and policy work, I have come to see that the provision of seniors housing, healthcare and other aging related services can too often be oriented to what the supplier can offer.
 While we have various healthcare clinicians, innovative surgeries, treatments and new medicines, the way care is provided can be unresponsive to the needs and experiences of seniors and their caregivers.

-If we want more empowered models of healthcare, housing and inclusive neighborhoods, then we need to think about, and communicate our expectations of what we envision for our future.
+If we want more empowered models of healthcare, housing and inclusive neighborhoods, then we need to think about, envision and swing into action for our future.

 For more details about my expertise and experiences, visit my site on Linked In .